gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 ## Task configuration
 The configuration format for grunt 0.4 has been standardized and greatly enhanced.

-See the [[Configuring tasks]] guide as well as individul plugin documentation for more information.
+See the [[Configuring tasks]] guide as well as individual plugin documentation for more information.

 ## Alias task changes
 When specifying an alias task, the list of tasks to run must now be specified as an array.